beloo2010/learninbit/_posts/2020-01-01-python-intro.md

 print(y) # Result -> 1
 ```

 Its also possible to cast between tuple, dict and set.
-See sample
+See example
 ```python
 l = [1,2]
 print(type(l)) # Result -> list